-- The internal control environment in place at the Sub-Administrator over the valuation of the investment portfolio and the production of the net asset value for the Group was understood and evaluated. - We assessed the accounting policy for investment valuation for compliance with accounting standards, performed testing to check that investment valuation had been accounted for in accordance with the stated accounting policy and determined that the accounting policy complied with accounting standards and had been consistently applied. - We tested the valuation of the investment portfolio of floating rate senior secured loans and fixed and floating rate bonds by independently agreeing the prices used in the valuation to a range of third party providers.
-No misstatements were identified which required reporting to those charged with governance. - Back testing was performed for a sample of floating rate senior secured loan disposals to compare the sales transaction price to the most recently recorded valuation provided by the third party pricing provider prior to the disposal, which provided additional evidence over the reliability of the valuation data from the third party providers engaged in the valuation process.
+- The internal control environment in place at the Sub- Administrator over the valuation of the investment portfolio and the production of the net asset value for the Group was understood and evaluated. - We assessed the accounting policy for investment valuation for compliance with accounting standards, performed testing to ensure that the investment valuation had been accounted for in accordance with the stated accounting policy and determined that the accounting policy complied with accounting standards and had been consistently applied. - We tested the valuation of the investment portfolio of floating rate senior secured loans and fixed and floating rate bonds by independently agreeing the prices used in the valuation to a range of third party providers.
+No misstatements were identified which required reporting to those charged with governance. - Whilst the equity investment is not material, we have inquired of the Investment Manager to understand this investment and how the fair value has been derived.
+The fair value was agreed by the Investment Manager's pricing committee due to there being no third party price available at year end. - Back testing was performed for a sample of floating rate senior secured loan disposals to compare the sales transaction price to the most recently recorded valuation provided by the third party pricing provider prior to the disposal, which provided additional evidence over the reliability of the valuation data from the third party providers engaged in the valuation process.
 We also assessed the overall appropriateness of management's decision to engage the specific third party pricing providers to assist with the investment portfolio valuation, based on their competency and objectivity.
-No matters were noted which required reporting to those charged with governance. - An assessment was made to determine whether the Manager used any estimation techniques in determining the valuation of any securities in the investment portfolio.
-We identified no indication that such techniques had been used.
+No matters were noted which required reporting to those charged with governance. - An assessment was made to determine whether the Investment Manager used any estimation techniques in determining the valuation of any securities in the investment portfolio.
+Apart from the equity investment identified above, we identified no indication that such techniques had been used.